Alternator or Battery Failure: How to Diagnose and Save Money

 Odd Noises And Vibrations

 The serpentine belt could have stretched with age.
-And, as a result, may not be spinning the alternator pulley effectively.
+As a result, may not be spinning the alternator pulley effectively.
 This typically results in a squealing noise.
 On the other hand, the internal bearings can wear out, causing a growl or grinding noise.

 Weird smells

 An alternator works in conjunction with a system of belts.
 If a belt is not turning freely, the excess friction will cause the belt to heat up.
 Then, produces a burning rubber smell.
 If you catch a whiff of a smell, similar to that of an electrical fire.
-Consequently, this could indicate that the belt, is slipping on the alternator pulley.
+As a result, this could indicate that the belt, is slipping on the alternator pulley.

 Electrical Power Issues